 A number of rules that define how monsters work in the Worlds of Adventure campaign are different from Pathfinder.

-Most creatures fall into one or more categories (also known as "types", "descriptors", etc.), such as "dragon", "humanoid", "fire creature", "living creature", and so forth.
-A creature may belong to any combination of categories that applies (though some categories may be incompatible, such as "living creature" and "undead creature").
-Much like spell descriptors, these categories usually have no intrinsic game effect, but affect how various spells and abilities interact with different sorts of creatures: a ranger's favored enemy ability, the effects of positive and negative energy, the charm person spell, etc.
+Most creatures fall into one or more categories or (a.k.a. “types”), such as “dragon”, “humanoid”, “fire creature”, “living creature”, and so forth.
+A creature may belong to any combination of categories that applies (though some categories may be incompatible, such as “living creature” and “undead creature”).
+Much like spell types, these categories usually have no intrinsic game-mechanical effect, but affect how various spells and abilities interact with different sorts of creatures: a ranger’s favored enemy ability, the effects of positive and negative energy, the charm person? spell, etc.

 Most creatures can make combat reactions to dodge attacks, but not to block.
 A creature treats its hit dice as its warrior level for the purpose of determining its dodge value.